prakashbh/dsa-2018/README.md

 **Chapter 02: Linked Lists, Stacks and Queues**

 We basically study two class of problems and map them to data structures: stacks and queues.
 The theory along with the variants can be downloaded [Here](https://github.com/prakashbh/dsa-2018/blob/master/course-notes/2-lists-stack-queue-theory.pdf).
-We then check out the implementations which can be found [to-be-updated]().
+We then check out the implementations which can be found [Here](https://github.com/prakashbh/dsa-2018/blob/master/course-notes/2-stacks-queues-lists-implementation.pdf).
 We further go ahead and explore the applications and further types which can be found [Here](https://github.com/prakashbh/dsa-2018/blob/master/course-notes/2-stacks-queues-lists-continued.pdf).
 The chapter also has an activity book.
 You can get it here: [Activity Book](https://github.com/prakashbh/dsa-2018/blob/master/course-notes/2-stacks-queues-lists-activity-book.pdf).

 **Chapter 03: Hashing**